ava-labs/subnet-evm/x/warp/README.md

 As a result, we require that the block itself provides a deterministic hint which determines which Avalanche Warp Messages were considered valid/invalid during the block's execution.
 This ensures that we can always re-process blocks and use the hint to decide whether an Avalanche Warp Message should be treated as valid/invalid even after the P-Chain state that was used at the original execution time may no longer support fast lookups.

-To provide that thint, we've explored two designs:
+To provide that hint, we've explored two designs:

 1. Include a predicate in the transaction to ensure any referenced message is valid
 2. Append the results of checking whether a Warp Message is valid/invalid to the block data itself